 Studying a few quick language lessons on Babbel on my phone has helped me sound (slightly) less like the Swedish Chef as I torture the German language.
 But I’ve also gone old school, studying from water logged text books from my local library and going back to my old standby — writing things out phonetically in one of my many trusty notebook.
 We’ll see how it goes.

-If you have even the slightest interest in German history, food, art, pretty mountain scenery and/or Christmas markets, I encourage you to follow my latest adventures on my Facebook page, Twitter account and Instagram.
+If you have even the slightest interest in German history, food, art, pretty mountain scenery and/or Christmas markets, I encourage you to follow my latest adventures on social media.
+(My accounts are listed below.)
 I’ll be a little quiet on this site until I return, but I’ll be very busy on social media.
 I’d love to interact with you there.

 How about you?